-This article will walk you through the concept of food chaining and will give a few examples of how to get your picky eater toddler to eat tomatoes.
+This article will walk you through the concept of food chaining and will give a few examples of how to get your picky eater toddler to eat tomatoes and other vegetables.

 Hi there!
 If you’re new here, this blog is written by a mom of a toddler who used to be a severely picky eater (read our story).
 With lots of sensory play and feeding therapy, our son has overcome a lot of his food aversion, gagging issues, and pickiness, and is now an average picky eater toddler.
 I am super grateful for that!